 The individual books (or complexes of books) did not precede the literary growth; they are its outcome.
-The joins show "that the book subdivisions in Genesis-2 Kings must be older than the last redactional shaping of the text."16 Indeed it must have been very much earlier.
-In relation to the literary process as a whole, the division was already made early on, then in its turn becoming the presupposition for further growth.17 As soon as the material from one scroll was distributed between two, there was again room for new literary expansions, until the text had grown so much that it was once more distributed between separate scrolls.
+The joins show "that the division of Genesis to 2 Kings into books must be earlier than the conclusion of the productive shaping of the text."
+Indeed it must have been very much earlier.
+In relation to the literary process as a whole, the division was already made early on, then in its turn becoming the presupposition for further growth.
+As soon as the material from one scroll was distributed between two, there was again room for new literary expansions, until the text had grown so much that it was once more distributed between separate scrolls.